Outreach and Education

 Webinar training covering the application process for organizations and entities applying for Risk Management Education outreach agreements - Watch the webinar.

 - Assistance with Cooperative Agreement Applications

-RMA is offering a new service that assists entities serving underserved agricultural producers and communities with completing applications for funding opportunities.
+RMA offers assistance to entities serving underserved agricultural producers and communities with completing applications for funding opportunities.

 - Formulating statements of work, performance work statements and statements of objectives.

 - Completing cooperative agreement award and grant applications.